In football, a playmaker is a player who controls the flow of the team’s play and is often involved in both offensive and defensive play.

 De Bruyne has cemented his status as one of the best midfielders in the world, with his accomplishments and performances.

 The arrival of Erling Haaland at Man City has made De Bruyne more dangerous than ever.
-The 31-year-old already has 13 assists from 18 matches in all competitions this season.
+The 32-year-old registered 10 assists from 18 matches in the Premier League this season, although he struggled with injuries.

 Regarded by some as the greatest footballer of all time, Lionel Messi is a complete attacker that can do almost everything with total ease.